 Cerave and its owning brand L’Oreal sell their products in China as imported cosmetics.
 According to Chinese law, imported personal care cosmetics may go through safety tests performed on lab animals.
 Exceptions are there for general items according to the new Chinese law but post-testing is still a possibility.

 Brands have to fund state-owned Chinese laboratories for such tests.
 Cerave products, like many other L’Oreal products, goes under animal testing in those third-party laboratories.

 Is CeraVe vegan?

-No, Cerave products are not vegan yet in 2022.
+No, Cerave products are not vegan.
 Some of their products have animal by-products such as sheep’s wool.
 US and Canada product list includes these animal-derived products.

 So, their products are not 100% vegan as of now.
 However, the brand said they are working towards veganism.
-By 2022, it will replace all its ingredients with vegan substitutes.
-No progress is done yet, sadly.
+It also mentioned of going vegan by 2022, No progress and it is already 2023.

 What company owns CeraVe?